av01d/fontpicker-jquery-plugin/README.md

 ### parentElement

 - Type: `String` or `jQuery object`
-- Default 'body'
+- Default: `'body'`

-Parent element to attach the font picker to.
+Parent element (jQuery selector/element) to attach the font picker to.
 The default `body` should suffice in pretty much all cases.
 Only tinker with this if you know what you're doing.

+### debug

+- Type: `Boolean`
+- Default: `false`

+When enabled, the plugin shows info about fonts being loaded in the console.

 [⬆ back to top](#table-of-contents)